Lawyers launch bid to recover ‘hundreds of millions’ for energy customers

 It meant that energy companies in Britain overpaid for their cables, costs that were ultimately passed on to customers.

-The suit is being run by lawyers from Scott + Scott, who were instructed by Clare Spottiswoode, who was head of regulator Ofgas in the 1990s.
+Lawyers from Scott + Scott have been instructed by Clare Spottiswoode, who was head of regulator Ofgas in the 1990s.

 “Domestic electricity customers in Great Britain paid inflated energy bills for many years through no fault of their own,” Ms Spottiswoode said.